dentarg/auth0-blog/_posts/2017-12-13-creating-symfony-blog-part-2.markdown

 This will check if the entryId passed in exists, check to ensure the authenticated user is the author of the article and then delete it.

 There is no template needed for this, however we still need somewhere in the templates to show the action.
-So in `src/AppBundle/Resources/views/Author/entries.html.twig` lets make some additions.
+So in `src/AppBundle/Resources/views/Author/entries.html.twig` let's make some additions.

-In the table headers, lets add a new row, from:
+In the table headers, let's add a new row, from:

 ```html
 <thead>